Facebook launches original video content in redesigned Watch tab

 NBCUniversal is shutting down Seeso, its streaming service for comedy fans

-Facebook has a new home for original video content produced exclusively for it by partners, who will earn 55% of ad break revenue while Facebook keeps 45%.
-The “Watch” tab and original shows will start rolling out tomorrow on mobile, desktop, and Facebook’s TV apps to a small group of U.S. users.
+Facebook has a new home for original video content produced exclusively for it by partners, who will earn 55 percent of ad break revenue while Facebook keeps 45 percent.
+The “Watch” tab and original shows will start rolling out to a small group of U.S. users tomorrow on mobile, desktop and Facebook’s TV apps.

 By hosting original programming, Facebook could boost ad revenue and give people a reason to frequently return to the News Feed for content they can’t get anywhere else.

-Watch features personalized recommendations of live and recorded shows to watch, plus categories like “Most Talked About”, “What’s Making People Laugh”, and “Shows Your Friends Are Watching”.
+Watch features personalized recommendations of live and recorded shows to watch, plus categories like “Most Talked About,” “What’s Making People Laugh” and “Shows Your Friends Are Watching.”
+Publishers can also share their shows to the News Feed to help people discover them.
 A Watchlist feature lets you subscribe to updates on new episodes of your favorite shows.
+Fans can connect with each other and creators through a new feature that links shows to Groups.

-Facebook says it plans to roll out access to Watch to more users and more content creators soon.
-It admits that “we’ve also funded some shows” as examples.
-“We want any publisher/creator who is interested to be able to create a show in the future” a Facebook spokesperson tells me.
-“So while there will be hundreds of shows at launch, and we’ll hopefully scale to thousands.”
+Facebook says it plans to roll out access to Watch to more users and more content creators soon, starting with the rest of the U.S. before expanding internationally.
+It admits that “we’ve also funded some shows” as examples, but notes that these are only a small percentage of all the available shows.
+“We want any publisher/creator who is interested to be able to create a show in the future,” a Facebook spokesperson tells me.
+“So there will be hundreds of shows at launch, and we’ll hopefully scale to thousands.”

 Business Insider reported some leaked details about the redesign earlier today, but pegged the launch of original programming as starting August 28th when the shows will begin to roll out tomorrow.